richardlehane/crock32/README.md

     s := crock32.Encode(i)
     fmt.Println(s)

-Crock32 is useful for "expressing numbers in a form that can be conveniently and accurately transmitted between humans and computer systems."
+Crock32 is useful for "expressing numbers in a form that can be conveniently and accurately transmitted between humans and computer systems".

 See [http://www.crockford.com/wrmg/base32.html](http://www.crockford.com/wrmg/base32.html) for details.